fulcrumgenomics/fetch-through-merge-base/README.md

 shallow clone until the common ancestor of the pull request source branch and target branch (i.e. the [`merge-base`]) has been found.
 By default, the action uses `--deepen=10`, but this can be tuned through the `deepen-length` action input to optimize the `git fetch` calls for a given repository.
-The tradeoff of setting a large `deepen-length` is that the action may fetch more unnecessary commits when running on a pull request that only has a few commits.
+The trade-off of setting a large `deepen-length` is that the action may fetch more unnecessary commits when running on a pull request that only has a few commits.
 On the other hand, setting a small `deepen-length` may lead to many `git fetch` calls in a